mulesoft-developers/getting-started-apache-kafka-connector/README.md

 5. Click on Finish.

-## FAQs

-#### How do I ?

-Answer.

 ## Contributing

 Contributions are what make the MuleSoft community such an amazing place.
 Any contributions you make are **greatly appreciated**.

 See [contributing.md](/contributing.md) for the MuleSoft Developer principles.

-## Utilities and Dependencies

-#### Dependencies

--   xxx

-#### Code formatting

-[Prettier](https://prettier.io/) is a code formatter used to ensure consistent formatting across your code base.
-To use Prettier with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) from the Visual Studio Code Marketplace.
-The [.prettierignore](/.prettierignore) and [.prettierrc](/.prettierrc) files are provided as part of this repository to control the behavior of the Prettier formatter.